 "fa-bookmark-o")"></i>

 This code conditionally adds CSS classes and styles.
-Maybe it’s not quite as readable as ngClass, but it’s much more flexible because you’re dealing with C# code.
+Maybe it’s not quite as readable as ngClass, but it’s much more flexible because you’re working with the full power of C# and .NET code.

 Browser Event Handling